Girish Chandra Saxena

-Girish Chandra 'Gary' Saxena (5 January 1928 – 14 April 2017) was a governor of Jammu and Kashmir state in India.
+Girish Chandra Saxena (5 January 1928 – 14 April 2017) was a governor of Jammu and Kashmir state in India.
 Born in Agra in 1928, he joined the Indian Police Service (IPS) and held many positions in police and retired as Director of the Research and Analysis Wing, India's external intelligence agency.
 He took over as the head of the State on 2 May 1998 for the second time.
 Earlier, he held the office of the Governor J&K from 26 May 1990 to 13 March 1993.

 Personal life

-Saxena was born at Agra in 1928.
+Saxena was born at Agra in 1928 in a Kayastha family.
 He had his early education in Government College Allahabad and G.N.
 K. High School, Kanpur.
 He did Intermediate course from Queen's Intermediate College, Varanasi; graduated with a Bachelor of Arts degree from the University of Allahabad in 1946 and obtained the Post-Graduate Degree of Master of Arts (History) from the same university in 1948.
 His brother, Naresh Chandra, was the Indian ambassador to the United States.